 The high-tech city, unveiled in 2017, will feature ground-breaking technology and renewable energy infrastructure within its key sectors.

 Its economic hubs will focus on the future of energy, water, tourism, media, health, wellbeing, sport, food, mobility, biotech, manufacturing, and livability.
 Driving innovation across these industries is part of the kingdom’s vision to wean its economy away from oil.

 Construction of Neom Bay, the first phase of the gigaproject, will begin in Q1 2019 and finish in 2020.
-Enhancement works for the airport at Sharma, which will become a hub for flights to and from Neom, will be completed this year as part of the project's Phase 1.For all the latest construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Enhancement works for the airport at Sharma, which will become a hub for flights to and from Neom, will be completed this year as part of the project's Phase 1.construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.